 - The exposure period is 48 hours before the onset of symptoms or 48 hours before the test of an asymptomatic student or staff member.

 - This includes students and staff with or without face coverings.

 - Household contacts such as siblings and parents may be quarantined for 14 days from the last exposure to the confirmed case.

 The health department will work together with the student and school staff to determine who will be considered close contacts.

 - Testing on asymptomatic contacts is not recommended by the CDC, ODH, or HCHD.

-- If a close contact does receive a negative test result, they will still be required to self-quarantine for 14 days from their last exposure to a probable or confirmed case of COVID-19.
+- If a close contact does receive a negative test result, they will still be required to self-quarantine for a minimum of 10 days from their last exposure to a probable or confirmed case of COVID-19.

 Conduct daily symptom monitoring for the following symptoms DO NOT COME TO CAMPUS and CALL YOUR HEALTHCARE PROVIDER and SEEK MEDICAL ATTENTION if you are feeling ill:

 - Go to https://coronavirus.ohio.gov/wps/portal/gov/covid-19/checklists/english-checklists/When-You-Are-Sick for a list of up-to-date symptoms.